Mingxi-Chen/Automatical-Integration-and-Update-of-database-for-cryptocurrencies/README.md

 This Python project aims to:
 1. Scratches histrical cryptocurrency data based on CoinMarketCap ranking.
-2. Integrates Top200 cryptocurrencies into a database.
+2. Integrates all historical data of Top200 cryptocurrencies into a database.
 3. Automatically updates to the master database on a week basis at a local machine(Pycharm) or a cloud platform(Google Colab).

 Prerequisites: